Draco-of-3000/Stremio-BorderBreaker/WINDOWS.md

 Download and install QT 5.12.7 from here https://download.qt.io/archive/qt/5.12/5.12.7/qt-opensource-windows-x86-5.12.7.exe (I had to disconnect from the Internet in order to skip the account log in/registration).
 In the setup select QT version for **MSVC 2017 32 bit**.
 Also the **Qt WebEngine** component must be selected for installation.

-Download and install **Win32 OpenSSL v1.1.1** from https://slproweb.com/products/Win32OpenSSL.html
+Download and install **Win64 OpenSSL v3.x** from https://slproweb.com/products/Win32OpenSSL.html
 The full version is required.
 The light version doesn't include all necessary files.
+(If you still need a 32-bit build, install the Win32 variant separately.)

 Download Node.js from here https://nodejs.org/dist/v8.17.0/win-x86/node.exe